Inspiring Our Citizens of Tomorrow

 In addition, The Bluebird Kindy of Kindness supports national events across all of our services, including The Nappy Collective, children’s book collections in support of literacy programs for Aboriginal and Torres Strait Islander children, as well as numerous national fund-raising causes such as “Red Nose Day.”

 At Oxanda, we understand that role-modelling sustainable practices is paramount to helping our children become environmentally aware and responsible citizens of the future.
 By taking part in daily sustainable living practices including recycling, composting, worm farming, energy and water saving, our children develop a working understanding of how they can play a vital role in protecting our environment.
-All of our centres take part in the national Small Green Steps sustainability program, and compete in regular Oxanda Sustainability Challenges, as well as working with local gardening and conservation groups to help foster a deep sense of community connection and care.
+All of our services take part in the national Small Green Steps sustainability program, and compete in regular Oxanda Sustainability Challenges, as well as working with local gardening and conservation groups to help foster a deep sense of community connection and care.

 While the saying ‘it takes a village to raise a child’ may have become a cliché, the meaning behind this statement, is one that we deeply value and strive to uphold.
 By forging strong community ties we enable our children to develop a deep sense of belonging and connection to the world around them, construct an understanding of how society works, and begin to recognise and respect the shared values that unite us.

-We achieve these important objectives by immersing our children in a wide range of community initiatives including local excursions, participating in and contributing to community events as well as inviting community members and organisations into our centres on a regular basis.
+We achieve these important objectives by immersing our children in a wide range of community initiatives including local excursions, participating in and contributing to community events as well as inviting community members and organisations into our services on a regular basis.

 Technology within our studios